 Paintings currently available at Shoh Gallery, Berkeley, California

-See “Events” for upcoming shows
+See “Events” for past and upcoming shows